medusa-project/active-medusa/README.md

 Call `delete` on an entity.
 This method accepts an optional boolean parameter that will delete its tombstone as well.

+*Note: Entities will not be deleted from Solr until the Solr index has been committed.
+ActiveMedusa will not commit it automatically.*

 ## Loading Entities